silky/silky.github.com/src/posts/2020-books.md

 <div class="text">
 <strong><a href="https://www.goodreads.com//book/show/43800661-see-what-you-made-me-do">See What You Made Me Do: Power, Control and Domestic Violence</a></strong> by Hill, Jess

-This is a very hard book to read.
+This is a very hard book to read, emotionally.
 It contains some exceptionally difficult stories.
 Definitely recommended reading, but if you want a more academic treatment see the earlier book by Kate Manne.

 </div>
 </div>